 This is an important safety tip for truck drivers but also applies to anyone that drives in any kind of vehicle.
 While long-haul truckers are required to take breaks, if you are still feeling tired even after a break then it is your responsibility to pull over, fuel up, grab some coffee, do a few jumping jacks, take a nap, or blast some upbeat music and do not start driving again until you are ready.
 Being in a warm, dark, quiet and comfortable environment can make a driver feel tired.
 If this happens, you may want to try and create a little bit of discomfort by unrolling the window, turning up the music, and even start talking to yourself.

 Driving distractions can include using the GPS navigation system, changing the music, eating, and of course, using your cell phone.
 All of these are extremely dangerous and could potentially lead to a crash.
 Cell phone use is especially an alarming issue with more and more states creating tighter laws around making sure drivers stay off their phone while behind the wheel.
 Keep your cell phone away and stay alert.
-Better yet, create an automated reply text that says “I’m driving and will get back to you later” for when you receive a text while behind the wheel.
+Better yet, create an automated reply text that says something like “I’m driving and will get back to you later” for when you receive a text while behind the wheel.
 This way you will not need to take your eyes off the road.
 If something other than driving needs your attention, pull over.

 From unplanned breakdowns to road closures, it is important to be as prepared as possible when on the road to avoid any unnecessary hazards.
 Check state websites for road closures so you can change your route if necessary.
 Make sure you always have all the necessary equipment in case of maintenance trouble including warning triangles, tire chains, and a flashlight.
 Pack extra water and snacks on trips in case you have long unexpected delays.

 Many truck drivers often find themselves in unfamiliar places, so it is critical to be smart and stay aware of your personal surroundings even when pulled over for a break.
 Follow practical safety measures like locking your truck doors, and practice situational awareness so you are aware of your surroundings.
-Follow your gut if it tells you to find a different truck stop to take a break.
+Follow your gut if it tells you to find a different truck stop or place to take a break.